regnarg/bc/text/mdsync.md

               \textsc{Digest}(A_{s\,\|\,1}))&\text{otherwise}
 \end{cases}$$

-We can store digests for all non-empty vertices on disk in a key-value database.
+We can store digests for all non-empty vertices on disk.
-Then computing a digest is a constant time operation (we simply read it from disk) and the expected computational complexity is the number of vertices visited, i.e., $\OO(c\log n)$.
+This allows us to get any digest in $\OO(1)$ expected time if we use a hashed store or $\OO(\lg n)$ worst-case time if we use a tree-based structure (e.g. a typical SQL database with B-tree based indices, which is the case for the SQLite database used by Foloco).
+For an tree-based database, we get total computational time
+$\OO(c \lg^2 n)$ for one reconciliation.
-Adding a new object to the set takes time $\OO(\ell)$ because we need to update the stored digests of all its ancestors.
+When adding a new object to the set, we must update the hashes of all of its $\ell$ ancestors, which can be done in time $\OO(\ell\lg n)$.

 ### Divide and conquer with pruning